 c.
-In the absence of project-specific guidance, assume that all reliable detections greater than the MDL or MRL must be reported.
-(Note that detections should be reported based upon the laboratory's detection limits as well as the analyst's judgement.)
-In addition, assume that the MRL for a nondetection must be no less than the limit of identification (LOI) or the reliable detection limit (RDL).
-The RDL and LOI are approximately two times the MDL.
+In the absence of project-specific guidance, assume that all detections greater than the DLs (e.g., MDLs) need to be reported and non-detections need to be reported to the LODs.
+(Note that detections should be reported based upon the laboratory's detection limits as well as the analyst's judgment.)